ChurchSuite/churchsuite-api/modules/addressbook.md

   ],
 }
 ```
+This will return one of the following HTTP codes:

 * `200` key date resources returned
 * `400` some of the data passed through was not valid, e.g. invalid URL

+# Delete a key date resource

+* `DELETE /v1/addressbook/keydate_resource/1` will delete the specified keydate resource

+This will return one of the following HTTP codes:

+* `204` key date resources deleted